 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/64.0.3282.186 Safari/537.36

 As you can see, this provides a lot of information that can be used to uniquely identify a device.
 Attribution companies will use this field along with the IP address to help match app users back to their original browser activity.
-This is known as device fingerprinting.
+This is known as probabilistic modeling.
 These user agents will change with every browser or device update, so they can only be used in short term matching techniques.

 No terms matched that search.